qiskit-community/adapt-aqc/docs/running_options_explained.md

 constructed by prioritising pairs which have smallest summed $\hat{\sigma}_z$ expectation values ( i.e., the closest to the minimum value of -2)

-For the default value of `ISLConfig.expectation_reuse_exponent = 1` the pair with the smallest expectation value is also weighted against how recently a layer has been applied to it.
+For the default value of `AdaptConfig.expectation_reuse_exponent = 1` the pair with the smallest expectation value is also weighted against how recently a layer has been applied to it.

 **What problem it aims to solve:** \